FOREX-Euro boosted by French election, dollar near two-year highs

 Macron will face Le Pen in what promises to be a tightly fought French presidential election runoff on April 24.

-Meanwhile, the dollar continued to gain against the yen, which reached its weakest level since mid-2015.
-The Japanese currency has deteriorated as the Bank of Japan (BOJ) maintains a more dovish posture compared to increasingly hawkish peers such as the Fed.
+The dollar gained further against the yen, which reached its weakest level since mid-2015.
+The Japanese currency has deteriorated as the Bank of Japan (BOJ) has stayed more dovish than increasingly hawkish peers such as the Fed.

 “What we’ve heard from the BOJ so far has been very consistent that they’re not concerned about this move (in the yen) and, if anything, they’re comfortable with the move,” said Nelson.
 “Given the way rates are moving, the attractiveness of selling the yen and earning a positive rate of interest on that trade, that’s going to continue to be a one-way bet for I think quite a while.”

-China's yuan weakened against the dollar on investor concern over capital outflow and currency depreciation pressure after benchmark yield differentials between the Asian economic powerhouse and the United States turned negative.
+China's yuan weakened against the dollar on investor concern over capital outflow and currency depreciation pressure after benchmark yield differentials turned negative between the Asian economic powerhouse and the United States.

 Yields on China's 10-year government bonds fell below U.S. Treasury yields for the first time in 12 years as investors prepared for more monetary easing on the mainland and a widening divergence between the U.S. and Chinese economies.

-The Russian rouble weakened sharply in jittery trade on Monday, reversing some of the previous week's gains, after the central bank decided to relax temporary capital control measures aimed at limiting a drop in the currency.
+The Russian rouble weakened sharply in jittery trade, reversing some of the previous week's gains, after the central bank relaxed temporary capital control measures.

 ========================================================